This is the fourth part of my chronicle about our trip through the Romantikstraße, you can read the rest here:

 - Romantikstraße, the Romantic Road (5 of 5)

-Our fourth stage started in Gästehaus Lauterbacher, a splendid guesthouse in Neumarkt am Wallersee.
+Our fourth stage started in Gästehaus Lauterbacher, a splendid guest house in Neumarkt am Wallersee.
 Quite off our route because we couldn’t find anything affordable in Mondsee.
 We wanted a good place to rest after a hard day 3, and Lauterbacher was more than good.
-The place itself was nice and the owners were marvellous with us.
+The place itself was nice and the owners were marvelous with us.
 I’ll seriously consider returning to this place if I ever come back to the region.

 And thus it began the most awaited stage of the trip.

 On our way to Hallstatt we droved through Postalm, a mountain pass which is part of a very well preserved and protected Natural Park.
 Just to cross the area you need to pay a tax (5€ per adult, 2 per children and so on).
 Normally you’ll pay to spend the morning, the day or the weekend inside: it’s full of hiking routes, mountain bike tracks and even several ski slopes for the winter.

 As it was early in the morning, it was almost empty.
 We only came across a couple of cars and several herds of cows.
 The scenery was beautiful: everything was green, mist here and there, and almost no sign of mankind except a few piles of stacked wood and the road itself.